Prem-CyberSec/GIT_Tutorial/Contributions.md

 #  🧑‍💼Contributing to Deakin Detonator Toolkit

 Thank you for your interest in contributing to the Deakin Detonator Toolkit aka PT-GUI project!
-This project is a student run and we welcome contributions from the students of Deakin to enhance this penetration testing toolkit made for students by students with students.
+This project is student run and we welcome contributions from the students of Deakin to enhance this penetration testing toolkit.
 Please follow the guidelines below to ensure a smooth contribution process.

 ## Table of Contents